independent vs. dependent student

 Scholarships and grants

-In conclusion, understanding the difference between dependent and independent students is crucial for students seeking college financial aid.
+Understanding the difference between dependent vs. independent students is crucial for students seeking college financial aid.
 While dependent students must provide information about their parent’s income and assets when applying for financial aid, independent students are evaluated solely on their income and assets.

 The criteria for determining dependency status are based on specific guidelines established by the federal government.
-Still, exceptions may allow a student to be considered independent.
+Still, exceptions can allow a student to be considered independent.

 Leave a Reply